zsparal/api-documentation/source/reference/v2/orders-api/overview.rst

 :doc:`Shipments API </reference/v2/shipments-api/overview>` as you ship the items to the customer.
 The captured amount or amounts will then be settled to your account.

-Please refer to the :doc:`Orders API guide </orders/overview>` for a step-by-step guide on implementing the Orders API.
+Refer to the :doc:`Orders API guide </orders/overview>` for a step-by-step guide on implementing the Orders API.

 Endpoints
 ---------